Ativerc/rpi-network-monitor/README.md

 ### Installation:
 * Clone the repo on your RPi using this command: `git clone https://github.com/Ativerc/rpi-network-monitor.git`
 * `cd` into the downloaded repo folder.
-* Setup a venv environment
+* Setup an environment and activate it.
-* Install the requrirements from requirements.txt
+* Install the requrirements from requirements.txt: `pip install -r requirements.txt`
+* Execute the `main.py` file.

 ## Usage:
 * Read the help message